deifante/deifante-website/README.md

 deifante-website
 ================

-The source for my own personal "site".
+The source for my own personal site.